-Henry Cisneros is also Chairman and Co-Chief Investment Officer of American Triple I Partners, an infrastructure investment firm based in New York.
-And, Mr. Cisneros is the Founder and Chairman of CityView, which is a partner in building more than 100 communities in 13 states, building more than 7,000 homes with a total value of over $5 billion.
+Henry Cisneros is also Chairman of American Triple I Partners, an infrastructure investment firm based in New York.
+And, Mr. Cisneros is the Founder of CityView, which is a partner in building more than 100 communities in 13 states, building more than 7,000 homes with a total value of over $5 billion.

 Mr. Cisneros’ community-building career began at the local level.
 After serving three terms as a City Councilmember, in 1981, Mr. Cisneros became the first Hispanic-American mayor of a major U. S. city, San Antonio, Texas.
 During his four terms as Mayor, he helped rebuild the city’s economic base and spurred the creation of jobs through massive infrastructure and downtown improvements.